-Cluey Learning empowers school going children and their parents to make informed decisions about education.
-Providing individualised learning programs aligned with learning goals.
-An experienced education team creates, curates and sequences content aligned with local state syllabuses Australia-wide.
-They then pair students with tutors who best suit their learning needs.
+Cluey Learning empowers school going children—and their parents—to make informed decisions about education by providing personalised learning programs which align with their academic needs.
+An experienced education team creates, curates and sequences content aligned with local state syllabuses Australia-wide while recruiting and developing tutors who pair with students to guide them toward their learning goals.

 In mid-2019, Cluey Learning reimagined their brand, messaging, acquisition strategy and product offering.
 The major associated campaign aimed for a January 2020 launch to kick-off the new school year.